How to Make Jugo Verde (BEST Mexican Green Juice)

 Ingredients

-• 2 cups freshly squeezed orange juice chilled
+• 2 cups orange juice chilled

-• 4 dinosaur kale leaves
+• 4 dinosaur kale leaves or 1 cup fresh spinach

 • 1 celery stalk